 So you hired a designer and your website is up and running?
 Sure, it looks great – but how can you tell if it’s really doing a good job?
 In fact, do you know exactly what to expect from your website?
-This is where you need a team of content marketing experts like CI Web Group to enhance your website’s performance, tailoring its content architecture to the needs of your visitors.
+This is where you need a team of content marketing experts like hvac marketing company to enhance your website’s performance, tailoring its content architecture to the needs of your visitors.

 Symbolizing Your Brand

 The first thing seen by any of your website visitors is your logo.
 As your primary and most concise image presentation, this is the crucial first impression of your brand.
 A well-designed logo conveys three things to potential customers and the community around you: it tells people about your products and hvac seo services; it reflects your business ethics and personal principles; and it ensures a high recall for your brand, like this logo right here.
 It’s important that your website design is aligned with your logo, using colors, shapes and typefaces that portray your brand and what it stands for.

 Establishing a potent brand voice stretches way beyond any logo implications.
 Your brand is composed of a variety of tangible elements that produce auditory, visual and olfactory brand identities that wind up constructing your brand as a whole with all its overt and covert brand characteristics.
 For example, your logo, color scheme, tagline, signage, website content, brand stories and even your About Us page all come together to form your sensory identity in the minds of your customers.